pythonarcade/arcade/doc/get_started/arcade_book.rst

 Installation
 ------------
 Arcade can be installed like any other Python
 Package.
-Arcade needs support for OpenGL 3.3+.
+Your machine(s) need to support OpenGL 3.3+ for arcade to work.
 If you are familiar with Python package management you can just "pip install" Arcade.
 For more detailed instructions see :ref:`install`.